ess-dmsc/vmm-sdat/README.md

 The user can define additional algorithms in the method Clusterer::AlgorithmUTPC() in https://github.com/ess-dmsc/vmm-sdat/blob/master/src/Clusterer.cpp

 The additional algorithm is picked depending on the -algo parameter.
-At the moment, two additional algorithms are defined there
+At the moment, four additional algorithms are defined there
-    - 0 = utpc center-of-mass2 (center of mass squared of the strip with the latest time and its one or two neighbours)
+1: fit gaussian for position
+2: center-of-mass over threshold only
+3: center-of-mass2 over threshold only
+4: position and time strip with highest ADC

-    - 1 = utpc center-of-mass (center of mass of the strip with the latest time and its one or two neighbours) If the number of strips in a plane cluster is equal or larger than the value specified in the -cs (cluster size) parameter, the cluster is valid.
+If the number of strips in a plane cluster is equal or larger than the value specified in the -cs (cluster size) parameter, the cluster is valid.
 For X-ray data the cluster size parameter is usually 1 or 2, whereas for electron or alpha tracks it can be 3 or larger.